"The good building is not one that

 bedroom.
 It sported a twin of the trio of sash windows and the fixed-pane leaded glass I had noted in the living room,

-Just off this bedroom, through a plainly framed opening, lay a curious little room that turned out to be an elaborate walk-in closet, replete with him-and-her built-in cedar cupboards with a dresser between.
-The room was painted a discordant peacock blue, but still I found it charming!
+Just off this bedroom, through a plainly framed opening, lay a curious little room that turned out to be an elaborate walk-in closet, replete with him-and-her built-in cedar cupboards with a built-in dresser between.
+The room was painted in a discordant peacock blue, but still I found it charming!
 A step up from the bedroom level (a novel idea) it came well-appointed with small diamond-paned leaded-glass casements that actually opened (inset photo, right).
 This room also connected through to another bedroom on the west side, entered via a second framed doorway.
 Something about the design of the walk-in closet suggested it may have been a later addition to the original house; but its presence certainly reinforced the cottage-like feeling of the bedrooms.

-Fixed-pane leaded glass caps an incised shelf |
+Fixed-pane leaded glass caps another incised shelf |

 Knock-off wallpaper after a Mucha original, for effect |